JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ## Dedicated Server

-Install Generative AI Lab (Generative AI Lab) on a dedicated server to reduce the likelihood of conflicts or unexpected behavior.
+Install NLP Lab (Generative AI Lab) on a dedicated server to reduce the likelihood of conflicts or unexpected behavior.

 </div><div class="h3-box" markdown="1">